Course Entry Requirements

 RECOGNITION OF PRIOR LEARNING AND CREDIT TRANSFERS

 SAE will recognise your prior learning and may grant credit towards satisfying the requirements for a VET or a higher-level course.
 This is applied where previous learning is considered equivalent to the content and learning outcomes prescribed for units within the course.
-For full details, please refer to SAE’s policy on recognition of prior learning and credit transfers.
+For more details, please refer to SAE’s study pathway page.

 Whatever your age, your work and life experience count when it comes to entry at SAE.
 We will consider all your qualifications, studies, employment, and professional experience when you apply to study with us.

 Our Experience-Based Entry Scheme allows you to be considered for entry to any course based on our assessment of your ability to succeed in higher education.

 SAE will consider your experience-based entry application if you:

 - Experience Based Entry applicants must already be 18 years of age before commencing their studies; and